Personal data will be processed in accordance with the following legislative frameworks:

 The decision of the Bureau of the European Parliament of 17 June 2019 on the implementing rules relating to Regulation (EU) 2018/1725 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data by the Union Institutions, Bodies, Offices and Agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

-The European Parliament, located at Wiertzstraat 60 1047 Brussels in Belgium, is responsible for the processing of personal data as set out in this privacy statement.
+The office of MEP Paul Tang, located at Wiertzstraat 60 1047 Brussels in Belgium, is responsible for the processing of personal data as set out in this privacy statement.

 Brussels European Parliament

 Paul TANG MEP 15G115